sez11a/liferay-docs/develop/tutorials/articles/380-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

            _log.error(e, e);
         }

-    At this point, the session factory services requests on the JNDI data source.
+    At this point, the session factory service successfully requests the JNDI data source, using the new classloader we created.

-4. Restore the original classloader to the thread.
+4. Restore the original OSGi classloader as the thread's context classloader.

         finally {
             thread.setContextClassLoader(threadClassLoader);